If you read Part 3: Anxiety and the Fear/Adrenaline Cycle, then you probably have a basic understanding of what your anxious symptoms are all about.

 (And you also now know that an anxiety disorder is really just a case of bad communication between you and your brain…..a misunderstanding of sorts.)

-Now I am going to talk about how anxiety turns into panic.
+Now I am going to talk about how general anxiety turns into panic.

-Now as I said before, adrenaline makes you hyper alert.
+As I said before, adrenaline makes you hyper-alert.
 It makes you take notice of subtle changes in your surroundings.
-It makes you more aware of your normal, every day bodily sensations.
+It makes you more aware of your normal, everyday bodily sensations.

-For instance, quite often, people with an anxiety disorder start to focus on their breathing and they over think it, and it starts to feel forced and un-natural and it really freaks them out.
-But the truth is, that is how they always have breathed, they just never focused on it or thought about it before!
+For instance, quite often people with an anxiety disorder start to really focus on their breathing.
+They can over-think it, and it doesn’t take long before each breath starts to feel forced and un-natural.
+This can lead to sensations of “weirdness” and a sense that they might perhaps “forget” how to breathe or never fall back into their regular, natural breathing pattern again.
+This can make people quite panicky.
+But the truth is, they are breathing as they always have breathed, they just never focused on it to that degree or thought about it in that way before!

 The point is, that when you have an anxiety disorder, you could probably feel your cells dividing if you tried hard enough.
-That is just what adrenaline and over thinking does to you.
+That is just what adrenaline and over-thinking do to you.

-So you are looking for trouble, and you probably don’t even realize it.
-And subconsciously, you will not be satisfied until you find it.
+So essentially when all of your anxiety issues are going on, you are looking for trouble, and you probably don’t even realize it.
+You are subconsciously looking for the “cause” of your ill feelings and thoughts.
+And you will not be satisfied until you find it.

 The subconscious mind plays a huge role in anxiety.

-There is a whole “thought world” going inside our minds that works as smoothly as butter.
-Ideas are formed, connections are made, conclusions are drawn…all in a split second and all without us being aware of it.
+There is a whole “thought world” going on inside our minds that works as smoothly as butter.
+Every second of every day, ideas are formed, connections are made, conclusions are drawn…all in a split second and most without us being aware of it.

 That sounds pretty normal, right?

-So now, you are scanning your body and your surroundings without even realizing it, looking for something to be wrong, and eventually something happens that sets your panic into motion.
+And now, you are scanning your body and your surroundings without even realizing it, looking for something to be wrong, and eventually something happens that can set panic into motion.

 One tiny little thing occurs: a twitch of your neck…..a spasm in your head….a weird thought…..a weird sound…..a sensation in your hand…..and this tiny little thing makes you subconsciously think “What was that?
-Was that IT?”
+Was that IT?
+Was that the really bad thing that I have been sensing??”
 And you may not have even realized that thought just occurred.
 That is how fast this all happens.

-And as soon as that subconscious thought is released, and the fear that came with it, …..your brain “hears your fear” and sends out some adrenaline.
+And as soon as that subconscious thought is released, and the fear that comes with it, …..your brain “hears your fear” and sends out some adrenaline.
 Instantly.
-You brain will hear your fear always, always, always.
+You brain will “hear your fear” always, always, always.
 Even if that fear is a whisper, your brain will hear it and it will react accordingly.

 And this is the point where you start becoming “aware” of what is going on.
 You start to feel that little adrenaline boost your brain sent you.